rollthecloudinc/spearhead-docs/README.md

 ## Application Embedding

 Outside applications can be natively embedded into pages using web pack 5 module federation.
-Devs can created micro-frontends that deomonstrate features which can then be hosted inside pages without an iframe.
+Devs can create micro-frontends that deomonstrate features which can then be hosted inside pages without an iframe.
+Spearhead Docs is an native orchestration platform for micro-frontends.

 <img width="1440" alt="Screen Shot 2022-11-26 at 8 56 49 PM" src="https://user-images.githubusercontent.com/73197190/204115805-99ff3750-3a9a-45f5-ae9b-8ae7ece3af2f.png">